 Background: Diabetes Mellitus is a multifactorial disease encompassing various pathogenic

-disease complications as well as targeted therapeutic strategies, are essential.
+complications as well as targeted therapeutic strategies are essential.

-post-transcriptional gene expression.
-MicroRNA-21 has diverse gene regulatory functions and plays a
+gene expression.
+MicroRNA-21 has diverse gene regulatory functions and plays a significant

 Methods: The study included electronic database searches on Pubmed, Embase, and Web of Science

-renal tubules, miR-21 can regulate the mesangial expansion, interstitial fibrosis, macrophage
+tubules, miR-21 can regulate the mesangial expansion, interstitial fibrosis, macrophage infiltration,

-infiltration, podocyte loss, albuminuria and fibrotic and inflammatory gene expression related to
+podocyte loss, albuminuria and fibrotic and inflammatory gene expression related to diabetic nephropathy.

-to be a candidate biomarker for diabetic complications.
-Further, miR-21 antagonists have shown great
+be a candidate biomarker for diabetic complications.
+Further, miR-21 antagonists have shown great potential

-potential in the treatment of diabetic cardiomyopathy, diabetic nephropathy, diabetic retinopathy, and
+in the treatment of diabetic cardiomyopathy, diabetic nephropathy, diabetic retinopathy, and diabetic

-diabetic neuropathy related complications in the future.
-The current review is the first of its kind
+neuropathy related complications in the future.
+The current review is the first of its kind encompassing

-encompassing the roles miR-21 plays in various diabetic complications, with a critical discussion of
+the roles miR-21 plays in various diabetic complications, with a critical discussion of its future